MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/README.md

 9. In this way, you can list all the items in the inventory of the game ELEX and ELEX 2.

-10. After you have found the item you need, put all of it in the box or locker.
-Next, close the box or locker.
-Then open the box or locker and take your item from the box or locker.
-This is necessary for the inventory to be updated, since each type of item in the inventory has its own section.
+10. After you have found the item you need, put it all in a chest or locker.
+Then close the chest or locker.
+Then open the chest or locker and take your item from the chest or locker.
+This is necessary so that the inventory is updated, since there is a section for each type of item in the inventory.
 Each type of item must be in its own section of the inventory.
 ## System requirements
 - Windows 10
 - Windows 11